Timco Art Pottery

 I was first attracted to ceramics because of the joy I saw

 in the making.
 I delight in the knowledge gained of the past through the discovery of vessels and shards.
 I enjoy problem solving and seeking answers to complex questions of which the creation of ceramic objects lends itself.
-I produce functional and decorative stoneware vessels that may be glazed, ash glazed, Raku, faux-Raku, saggar or multi-fired pieces.
+I produce functional and decorative stoneware vessels.
+I also produce Raku, faux-Raku, saggar or multi-fired pieces.

 I begin my creative process with the rhythmic wedging of clay as I contemplate the series of forms to come.
 Using my own traditions, through a blend of concentration and relaxation, I find harmony in the forming, decorating and the finishing of each piece.
 I may draw a line, dip, pour or spray a glaze to create line with a variety of surface qualities.
 The intention is to provoke a tactile and visual intimacy, inviting contemplation.
-The concepts start in my heart, are created with my hands and in passing to the viewer, I hope that these sensibilities are transmitted from their hands to their heart.
+My concepts are from my heart and are created with my hands.
+In passing my work to the viewer, I hope that these sensibilities are transmitted from their hands to their heart.

 Timco Art Pottery 427 E. Colorado Avenue Studio #129 Colorado Springs, CO 80903 719-302-0702 email me